-As an alternative to the 50% Surviving Spouse Benefit or the 60-Month Benefit, the Lump-Sum Death Benefit provides your surviving spouse or other eligible payee with a one-time payment of \$2,000 or \$4,000.
-(The \$2,000 amount applies if you only earn Employer Contributions under Schedule A of the Pension Plan Benefit Class Rate Chart; the \$4,000 amount applies if you earned Employer Contributions under Schedule B).
-After the lump-sum payment is issued, no further death benefits are payable.
+The Lump-Sum Death Benefit provides your surviving spouse or other eligible payee with a onetime payment.

+- If you only earn Employer Contributions under Schedule A of the Pension Plan Benefit Class Rate Chart, you will receive \$2,000. - If you earned Employer Contributions under Schedule B, you will receive \$4,000.

+After the lump sum payment is issued, no further death benefits are payable.
 Your surviving spouse, or other beneficiary, becomes eligible for a Lump-Sum Death Benefit if, at the time of your death:

-- You did not have 3 or more One-Year Breaks in a row; and - · You had 10 or more years of Credit; and - You met the minimum pension contribution requirements as set forth in the Pension Plan Document.
+- You did not have 3 or more One-Year Breaks in a row; and - You had 10 or more years of Credit; and - You met the minimum pension contribution requirements as set forth in the Pension Plan Document.